wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-bike/index.md

 - Wireless security tag for the key of the Tern immobilisation lock
 - RAM grip quick release handlebar phone holder
 - Bike bell
+- Several Eurocrates for hauling cargo
+- Lots of cargo ties for securing cargo while hauling

 ## Clothes and Gear